techsoft3d/ts3d-hc-smartfilter/README.md

 ## Usage

  The functionality of this class should be largely self-explanatory.
-You can combine multiple conditions with either an “and” or “or” operator (but not mixed).
-However you can also add a single level of subfilters with a separate set of conditions for more flexibility.
-In addition the user can first perform a search and then click on the “Sel:” checkbox which will limit all future searches to the selected entities.
+The user can combine multiple conditions with either an “and” or “or” operator (but not mixed).
+However the user can also add a single level of subfilters with a separate set of conditions for more flexibility.

+ In addition the user can limit the scope of future searches by activating the “Limit to Selection:” checkbox which will limit all future searches to the currently selected nodes and their children.

 ### "equals" Comparison